Skip to content

 Updated 2026-05-04

 Yes.
 Freelancers can charge for setup, branding, service configuration, staff schedules, embed placement, and ongoing management.
-With VoxelBooking Extended, the freelancer can add client businesses without adding a new software subscription for each one.
+VoxelBooking lets the freelancer add client businesses from one self-hosted installation.

 Updated 2026-05-04